Skip to content

 shape

-AnnNet shape as a tuple: (num_vertices, num_edges).
+Graph shape as (num_vertices, num_edges).

 V property